cakephp/docs/en/tutorials-and-examples/cms/authentication-plugin.rst

 Now that users can log in, we'll want to limit users to only edit articles that they created.
 We'll do this using the Authorization Plugin in the next chapter.

-Continue to
-:doc:`Authorization </tutorials-and-examples/cms/authorization-plugin>` to
-learn about authorization and restrict the users to be only allowed to edit their own articles.